 Then he approached Guru Parashurama, a great saint, and teacher of this art.
 But since Parshuram taught Brahmins (upper cast) only, Karna introduced himself as a Brahmins’ son.
 Karna urged his strong desire to learn the arts of war and Parshuram accepted him as a student.

 As Karna’s education began, Guru Parshuram soon recognized his talent and dedication.
-Impressed Parshuram, apart from regular war techniques, trained him in the deadly and very powerful DIVINE weapons also, which only could be generated by the power of Mantras only.
+Impressed Parshuram, apart from regular war techniques, trained him in the deadly and very powerful DIVINE weapons also, which could only be generated by the power of Mantras.
 Guru Parashurama said you are very honest, so I have taught you the complete science of war arts.
 But, he warned him to use this power only for a righteous cause.

 One afternoon, feeling tired in the jungle, Guru Parshuram asked Karna to bring something to be used as a pillow to rest for some time.
 Karna politely offered him to use his lap as a pillow.
 So, Parashurama laid his head in his favorite disciple’s lap and fell fast asleep.